Sarmadzandi/Pick-and-Place-Operation-by-a-Two-Fingered-Robot-using-Faster-R-CNN/README.md

 To evaluate the integration of the Faster R-CNN model with the Two-Fingered Gripper and Delta Robot for pick-and-place operations in a practical test, four different scenarios were defined, and each scenario was tested five times.
 The results are presented in the tables below.

-*Object Detection Results for Various Scenarios in the Practical Test*
+*Object Detection Results for Various Scenarios in the Practical Test.*
 | Scenario | Object Detection Result |
 |----------|--------------------------|
 | 1        | ![Scenario 1](https://github.com/user-attachments/assets/53e56232-276f-484a-a266-eed5e0019e7f)  |